 Maybe you’re derided, brushed off or belittled.

-(I was made fun of for my taste in music: percussion – apparently that shows little musical sophistication in my sibling’s world, and sneered at for my favourite colour!
+(I was mocked for my taste in music: percussion – apparently a sign of little musical sophistication, even sneered at for my favourite colour.
 Nothing is too trivial to escape the abuser’s barbs.)

 You become so involved in wondering: “What did I do?”
 “Am I really so stupid?”
 “Why can’t there ever be a normal discussion with him/her”, that you no longer focus on your own growth and interests.
 It can feel like you don’t even know who you are anymore.
 You’re just an automaton reacting to what’s thrown at you.